usnistgov/h5wasm/README.md

 The built binaries (esm and node) will be attached to the [latest release](https://github.com/usnistgov/h5wasm/releases/latest/) as h5wasm-{version}.tgz

-The wasm-compiled libraries `libhdf5.a`, `libhdf5_cpp.a` ... and the related `include/` folder are attached as libhdf5_wasm.tgz to the release.
+The wasm-compiled libraries `libhdf5.a`, `libhdf5_cpp.a` ... and the related `include/` folder are retrieved from [libhdf5-wasm](https://github.com/usnistgov/libhdf5-wasm) during the build.

 ## Browser (no-build)
 ```js